crystal-lang/crystal-book/syntax_and_semantics/inheritance.md

 ## Covariance and Contravariance

-One place this can get a little tricky is with arrays.
+One place inheritance can get a little tricky is with arrays.
 We have to be careful when declaring an array of objects where inheritance is used.
 For example, consider the following

 ```crystal
 class Foo